Features Pricing

 Chord Progression Builder for Songwriters

 Pick a key.
 Place a chord.
-Song Cage shows you what fits next — based on the chords around it, the melody above it, and the theory behind it.
+Song Cage shows you what fits next, ranked by the chords around it, the melody above it, and the theory behind it.
 A chord progression generator powered by music theory, not AI.

 Context-aware